Accommodation on our Cuba Tours

 Guesthouses, Bed and Breakfast, B&B, casas, casas particulares, family stays, and homestays - these are all names for the same type of accommodation in Cuba.

-Many travellers discover that the guesthouse accommodation is a major highlight of their visit to Cuba.
-This is not because of comfort levels, but typically because the casas are run by local families and located in residential neigbourhoods, so they provide a great opportunity for travellers to interact with everyday Cubans.
+Many travelers discover that the guesthouse accommodation is a major highlight of their visit to Cuba.
+This is not just because of comfort levels, but also because the casas are generally run by local families and located in residential neigbourhoods, so they provide a great opportunity for travelers to interact with everyday Cubans.

 Better than Cuban Hotels?

 Guesthouse rooms are generally quite basic but reasonably comfortable and very clean, and the families in Cuba will try to make you feel at home as much as possible.